-Ignacio Jaureguilorda is the director of Legal Hand.
+Ignacio Jaureguilorda is the Director of Legal Hand.
 Before joining Legal Hand, he worked as a public interest attorney for 14 years, providing free civil legal services to low-income New Yorkers.
 Most recently, Ignacio served as director of legal services at the AIDS Center of Queens County, where he spearheaded the organization’s legal and public policy work and represented people with terminal and chronic illnesses.
 Previously, he served as an attorney with Housing Works, a non-profit organization that works on HIV/AIDS and homelessness issues, litigating cases involving income discrimination in real estate and discrimination against transgender individuals.
 Ignacio has represented clients in a wide range of matters, including landlord-tenant disputes, public benefits, discrimination, immigration, and family law.
 He is also the director of Poverty Justice Solutions at the Center for Court Innovation.

-Brownsville On-Site Attorney, Legal Aid Society
+On-Site Attorney, Legal Aid Society, Legal Hand Brownsville

 Taylor Gamble is a staff attorney for the Legal Aid Society and is one of the on-site attorneys at Legal Hand Brownsville.
 She is a dedicated public interest lawyer and is committed to fighting for justice for low-income individuals and communities.
 During law school Taylor interned with the Legal Aid Society’s Criminal Defense Practice and the Brooklyn District Attorney’s Office.
 In her following legal career she focused primarily on family law, having served as a legal fellow at Sanctuary for Families, an attorney for the Administration for Children’s Services, and volunteer law clerk for a matrimonial judge.
 When she is not at Legal Hand, Taylor represents the Legal Aid Society’s clients in contested divorce cases.
 Taylor is a graduate of Benjamin N. Cardozo School of Law and received her B.A. from Alma College.